seascape-models/seascape_collaboration/README.md

 Google drive is a cloud-based storage that works very similar to a giant USB drive which is backed up online.
 The trickiest part of using google drive is making sure that you are set up properly on your personal computer ([read here]( https://support.google.com/drive/answer/7329379#zippy= )).
 After this is done it should work just the same as any other directory (folder structure) with a few extra Google drive options.

-* Suggest you save project here along with "Shared" folder (containing Data, Manuscripts, and Binary files), but **ONLY SHARE THE DATA**.
+* Suggest you save project here along with "Shared" folder (containing Data, Manuscripts, and Binary files), but **ONLY SHARE THE "Shared" FOLDER**.
 * Students and Staff seem to have unlimited Google drive storage until further notice.